asifhg/CGold/docs/tutorials/variables/cache.rst

   -- Generating done
   -- Build files have been written to: /.../usage-of-variables/_builds

-This is quite surprising behavior for user and conflicts with the nature of cache variables that was designed to store variable once and globally.
+This is quite a surprising behavior for users and conflicts with the nature of cache variables that were designed to store variable values once and globally.

 .. warning::

-  ``FORCE`` usually is an indicator of badly designed CMake code.
+  ``FORCE`` usually it is an indicator of badly designed CMake code.

 Force as a workaround
 =====================

-``FORCE`` can be used to fix the problem that described :ref:`eariler <cache confusing>`:
+``FORCE`` can be used to fix the problem that was described :ref:`eariler <cache confusing>`:

 .. literalinclude:: /examples/usage-of-variables/no-force-confuse/CMakeLists.txt